AI Visibility Tiers: Legibility, Eligibility, and Extractability

 The machine knows who you are but hedges — according to their website, she claims, the company states.
 Hedged claims don’t get recommended.
 They get footnoted.
 And that hedging language is diagnostic data, not noise.
 More on that below.

 This is the layer that gets skipped — not because people don’t care about it, but because they don’t know it exists as a separate problem.
 The assumption is that if you’re visible and credible, you’ll be recommended.
 That’s not how it works.
-Recommendability is about content architecture — specifically, whether your content is built in forms that AI systems can lift, use, and attribute without modification.
+Recommendability is about the content architecture of trusted entities — specifically, whether your content is built in forms that AI systems can lift, use, and attribute without modification.

 A machine constructing an answer needs to extract something usable.
 A definition it can quote.
 A process it can cite.
 An answer it can surface for a specific question.
 Content that is well-written and well-argued but not architecturally built for extraction gets passed over.
 Not because the machine doesn’t know you, not because it doesn’t trust you — because it can’t use what you built.

-What Recommendability Requires
+What Extractability Requires

 Definitional snippets.
 Named concepts defined in two clean sentences — what the concept is, why it matters.
 This is the format AI systems pull for direct-answer queries.
 It also makes you the canonical source for that definition.
 When you name something and define it clearly, the machine has something to cite when the concept appears in a query.